w3c/trace-context/trace_state/HTTP_HEADER_FORMAT.md

 # Trace Context Extended HTTP Header Format

 A correlation context header is used to pass the name-value context properties for the trace.
-This is a companion header for the `Trace-Context`.
+This is a companion header for the `Trace-Parent`.
 The values MUST be passed along to any child requests.
-Note that uniqueness of the key within the `Trace-Context-Ext` is not guaranteed.
+Note that uniqueness of the key within the `Trace-State` is not guaranteed.
 Context received from upstream service may be altered before passing it along.

 *See [rationale document](HTTP_HEADER_FORMAT_RATIONALE.md) for details of decisions made for this format.*